shishiAPCS/shishiapcs.github.io/_posts/2019-09-27-ESL-Speaking-IELTS-Part1-Sample-Answers-Collection.md

 ### 2\.
 How long have you been living there?

-**All my life.** I grew up in a **mountain village** and moved to the **provincial capital** after high school.
-Most of my adult milestones—university, first job, starting a family—have happened here, so I’m pretty rooted.
+I’ve been living here for over ten years.
+I moved here after graduating from college, settled down, bought an apartment, got married, and now I have two kids.

-**Key Vocabulary:** mountain village • provincial capital • adult milestones • starting a family • rooted here
+**Key Vocabulary:** provincial capital • adult milestones • starting a family • rooted here

 * * *